crossplane-contrib/provider-kubernetes/README.md

-`provider_kubernetes_client_cache_entries` (clients currently cached) and `provider_kubernetes_client_cache_events_total` with an `event` label of `hit`, `miss` or `evict`; a sustained eviction rate means the credential sets in use no longer fit the bound.
+`provider_kubernetes_client_cache_entries` (clients currently cached) and `provider_kubernetes_client_cache_events_total` with an `event` label of `hit`, `miss` or `evict`; a sustained eviction rate means the credential sets in use no longer fit the bound and the cache is churning.

 Client-side rate limiting is disabled for these clients.
 A cached client is shared by every concurrent reconcile of its credential set, so client-go's